davidcalikes/Marvelous-Matching/docs/README.md

 - __Game Navigation Bar__

-    * The Menu Page Navigation Bar contains button links to the three different categories of matching game availiable to the user.
+    * The Game Page Navigation Bar contains button links to the three different categories of matching game availiable to the user.

     * The Buttons are brightly colored and color coded to each game.